RidakshiSharma/JAVASCRIPT/README.md

 ✨ Features:

 Gradient background with centered product list.

 A dropdown menu to filter products by category (Shoes, Shirts, Gadgets, Books, All).

-Smooth filtering logic using JavaScript:
+Smooth filtering logic using JavaScript.

 Selecting a category hides unrelated products.

 Responsive product cards with hover animations.

 3️⃣ SVG Drawing Tool